sdiehl/wiwinwlh/tutorial.md

 id x = x
 ```

-are identical
+Is identical to:

 ```haskell
 id = \x -> x
 ```

-Functions may themselvews take other functions as arguments.
-These functions are
+Functions may themselves or other functions as arguments, a feature known as
-called *higher-order functions*.
-For example the following function applies a
+*higher-order functions*.
+For example the following function applies a given
-given argument `f` which is itelf a function to a value x twice.
+argument `f` which is itself a function to a value `x` twice.

 ```haskell
 applyTwice f x = f (f x)